Vacancy - We have a position opening for a freelance music technology resource provider

 All payments are processed through paypal.com, on being hired we will ask you to provide your PayPal email address, for legal and tax reasons the PayPal account must be registered to you and not a third party.
 All payments will be processed at the end of each project.
 Projects will normally be a maximum of 10 articles.

 Your contribution to musictechstudent.co.uk will be as a self employed freelancing professional working on individual assignments and projects to pre-discussed and assigned project agreements.
 All projects must be completed by the date as outline in each project agreement.
 All articles / projects that you complete for us will be for the sole use and licence of musictechstudent.co.uk and are not permitted to be publish or distribute outside of this location.

 Starting out you will receive our standard £15 per article payment (£150 per project).
-Article payments increase to £20 per article after the first two projects have been successfully completed.
+Article payments increase to £20 per article after the first project has been successfully completed.

 To Apply for this position, please submit the following: